Mines and Works Act

-The Mines and Work Act was a piece of legislation in South Africa, originally passed in 1911, amended in 1912 and 1926 before undergoing further changes in 1956 and 1959.
+The Mines and Works Act was a piece of legislation in South Africa, originally passed in 1911, amended in 1912 and 1926 before undergoing further changes in 1956 and 1959.
 This act legally established South Africa's employment "colour bar." and was enacted to establish the duties and responsibilities of workers in Mines and Works in South Africa.

 Colour Bar Act Reference

-This act (with/without/or its amendments) is sometimes referred to as the COLOUR BAR or the COLOUR BAR ACT.
+This act (with/without/or its amendments) is sometimes referred to as the Colour Bar or the Colour Bar Act.
 The term colour bar, however, usually refers to a group of labor practices, informal trade union practices, government regulations, and legislation, all of which were developed over time to prevent blacks from competing for certain categories of jobs monopolized by whites.